 Carnegie Mellon University works closely with the City of Pittsburgh, Allegheny County and other government agencies to incubate a range of technological systems that will improve safety, enhance mobility, promote efficiency and address pollution.
-As the Metro21: Smart Cities Initiative strives to create a global model for smarter city systems, corporations, foundations and startups have also proven to be key partners.
+As the Metro21: Smart Cities Institute strives to create a global model for smarter city systems, corporations, foundations and startups have also proven to be key partners.

 City of Pittsburgh Partnership